sagannotcarl/nnpn-static/site/content/join.md

 - Participation in all Member Chats and Pitch Sessions
 - A free Organization subscription on the New Play Exchange®

-For more on the process of applying for Associate Membership, please contact jordana@nnpn.org.
+For more on the process of applying for Associate Membership, please contact Rose Figueroa at [rose@nnpn.org](mailto:rose@nnpn.org).

 ### CORE MEMBERSHIP